Tibia (video game): Combat

 Rune magic is magic cast by using an item called a rune.
 Runes are magic spells stored in small stones.
 To create runes, a player casts a spell while holding a blank rune in their inventory.
 Casting the spell "adori mas flam" consumes 530 mana and turns one blank rune into four "Great Fireball" runes, which may be stored in the player's inventory and then used later.
 Players may buy both blank runes and spell runes from vendor NPCs, along with mana and health potions to restore hit points and mana.

 PvP

 Players in Tibia are allowed to attack and kill other players.
 The rules governing PvP vary depending on the player's server type.
-Some servers, called Optional-PvP, don't allow player killing except under certain circumstances, while other server types, such as Hardcore PvP, encourage such fighting.
+Some servers, called Optional-PvP, don't allow player killing except under certain circumstances, while other server types, such as Hardcore PvP, encourage such fighting where the player gains experience points for killing other players.
 In Tibia's early years, players could kill any number of players without limits, and players who died lost a portion of their experience and dropped their backpacks and equipment.
 For this reason, Tibia earned a reputation for being a punishing, unforgiving game.
 Over the years, PvP rules were adjusted and modified, and a complex system is known as the "skull system" was implemented on Open-PvP servers to limit player killing.
 Many items and resources in Tibia are limited, and many intense large-scale wars have been fought in Tibia to decide who gets them.